29 September 2021

 Forest In Your Home by Forest London also won gold.
 Stepping into the studio felt like walking into the rainforest with hanging vines and dark corners.
 Carefully placed furniture created the home living aspect with industrial lamps and a laid back chair.

 This year Chelsea had a new offering inside the great Pavillion, designers created small scale exhibits and large installations based around issues within the floristry industry such as pollination, preservation and British blooms.

 Highlights included the beautiful arrays of Dhalia's by the lovely ladies at Dhalia Beach and gladioli providing bursts of colour and scent throughout the Pavillion.
 There were water features, harvests, succulents, a discovery zone and even a London bus!

 This year, an Italianate market, boasting all the Mediterranean feels was created by Villaggio Verde, an Olive tree grower.
 Housing specialist growers of rare and unusual produce that would not normally be found at Chelsea.
 There was a big emphasis on harvest here, showcasing a traditional Italian harvest celebration with vintage market carts filled with seasonal produce.

 This year truly was one to remember and we cannot wait to return next year.
-Follow our Instagram and Facebook pages for more photos and videos from the show and read all about our collaboration with Alitex at this year's Chelsea, in our previous blog post.
+Follow our Instagram and Facebook pages for more photos and videos from the show.